helmless/helmless/docs/docs/getting-started/quickstart.md

 ---
-title: Quickstart Tutorial
+title: 5min Quick Start
 description: Deploy your first service to Google Cloud Run with Helmless in 5 minutes
 ---

-# Quickstart: Deploy to Cloud Run
+# Quickstart: Deploy to Google Cloud Run

 This tutorial will get you up and running with Helmless by deploying a simple "Hello World" container to Google Cloud Run.